xalt/xalt/docs/source/120_xalt_json.rst

 first entry in the parent process of the current executable.
 The next entry is the parent process of the one above it.
 The process tree traversed until just before the init or systemd process.

+At one point the **userT** table contained both double precision number and strings.
+But it became convenient to split the numbers from the strings so **userDT** became the holder of the double precision numbers and **userT** now contains just strings.

 The "userDT" table contains all the numerical values associated with the process.
 These include the start_time, end_time and run_time.
 Note